aoi2blue/aoi2blue.github.io/faq_en.md

 # FAQ

-## (From May,24)Cannot connect account / get result
+## (From 24,May)Cannot connect account / get result
+- (25,May)It has fixed.
+If error happened, try again later because server is unstable.
-- Needs modify for updating NSO app.
+- ~~Needs modify for updating NSO app.~~
-- Third party developers are analyzing, please wait.
+- ~~Third party developers are analyzing, please wait.~~

 ## About version 2.3.0
 - Save more information of rotation info.
 There is a case of clear info of max grade, point, played when get result.